aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 4/readme.md

 ### What is Random Forest?

 Random Forest is an ensemble learning technique that combines multiple decision trees to create a more robust and accurate model.
 Instead of relying on a single decision tree, random forest leverages the wisdom of crowds by aggregating predictions from multiple individual trees.

+### Key Concepts and Features of Random Forest:

+1. **Decision Trees as Base Learners:**

+   Random forest uses decision trees as its base learners.
+Each tree is trained independently on a random subset of the training data and a random subset of the features.

+2. **Bagging (Bootstrap Aggregating):**

+   Random forest employs a technique called bagging, where multiple trees are trained on different random samples (with replacement) drawn from the training dataset.
+This helps in reducing overfitting and improving the generalization of the model.

+3. **Random Feature Selection:**
+   In addition to training each tree on a random subset of the data, random forest also randomly selects a subset of features at each node of the tree.
+This introduces further randomness and diversity among the trees, which leads to more robust predictions.

+4. **Voting or Averaging for Predictions:**

+   For classification tasks, random forest aggregates the predictions of individual trees by using either a majority voting (for discrete classes) or averaging (for continuous predictions).<br>
+   For regression tasks, the predictions of individual trees are averaged to obtain the final prediction.